15 Facts About The Vagina Every Woman Should Know

 8. The vagina doesn’t need to be douched

-The vagina is a self-cleansing organism and doesn’t need you spraying it or douching with other products just to get it to smell better.
-Your vagina has its own natural smell and its nothing like your perfume.
-Except you have an infection, any smell it emits is normal.
+The vagina is a self-cleansing organism and doesn’t need you to spray it or douche with other products just to get it to smell better.
+Your vagina has its own natural smell, and it’s nothing like your perfume.
+Unless you have an infection, any smell it emits is normal.

 9. Doing a pap smear can help you detect early stages of cervical cancer

-Cervical cancer is a big issue among women and so should be taken seriously.
-Getting a pap smear done van make all the difference to your life as a woman.
+Cervical cancer is a big issue among women, and it should be taken seriously.
+Getting a Pap smear done can make all the difference in your life as a woman.

 10. Vaginal discharge varies from woman to woman